Usbellows logo.png

 The biocarbon facility in Columbus, MS, will process forest and sawmill residues to produce over 160,000 metric tons of biocarbon annually.
 It is strategically located next to a flat-rolled aluminum mill, requiring approximately 900,000 metric tons of aluminum slab supply

-Our Refractory-lined metal expansion joints are helping this facility maintain thermal integrity and system flexibility during production, contributing to lower emissions and improved energy efficiency.
+Our refractory-lined metal expansion joints are helping this facility maintain thermal integrity and system flexibility during production, contributing to lower emissions and improved energy efficiency.

 Full Support for Green Steel Manufacturing